sa1Lx/LLM-Powered-Research-Agent/Parsing/README.md

 # Loading a page from a PDF

-        page = doc.load_page(pno)  # loads page number 'pno' of the document (0-based)
+        page = pdf.load_page(pno)  # loads page number 'pno' of the document (0-based)
-        page = doc[pno]  # the short form
+        page = pdf[pno]  # the short form

 Any integer -∞ < pno < page_count is possible here.
-Negative numbers count backwards from the end, so doc[-1] is the last page, like with Python sequences.
+Negative numbers count backwards from the end, so pdf[-1] is the last page, like with Python sequences.

 Some more advanced way would be using the document as an iterator over its pages:

-        for page in doc:
+        for page in pdf:
             # do something with 'page'

         # ... or read backwards
-        for page in reversed(doc):
+        for page in reversed(pdf):
             # do something with 'page'

         # ... or even use 'slicing'
-        for page in doc.pages(start, stop, step):
+        for page in pdf.pages(start, stop, step):
             # do something with 'page'

 ## Inspecting the Links